bordaigorl/lemma9/tutorial/TUTORIAL.md

 ## Command Line Interface

-We assume all commands to be executed on the top folder of this repository.
+We assume all commands to be executed on the top folder of this repository (i.e. the folder enclosing this file).

 To run the tests on all the benchmarks and reproduce the results of the paper, you can run